akern40/ndarray-design/README.md

 #### Lifetimes
 Unlike in C++, Rust must explicitly carry around the lifetimes of its values.
-So, as we mentioned above, a reference type must carry around the lifetime of the array it's referencing.
 Going back to our `Vec<T>` / `&[T]` example, this is accomplished via the lifetime of the borrow: a `Vec` with lifetime `'a` will produce a slice with type `&'a [T]`.
-The same happens with a `deref`, or the `same_shape` example above.
+The same happens with a `deref` to the reference type, above.

 But once we start insisting on only one non-owning type, it becomes clear that (unlike for slices), we're going to have non-reference values of that type!
 To make it concrete: `[T]` is exceedingly rare to see, with `&[T]` being the norm, but `ReferenceType` would have to be part of everyday use.